suztomo/gcloud-mcp/README.md

 The gcloud
 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) server enables AI assistants to easily interact with the Google Cloud environment using the gcloud CLI.
-With the gcloud MCP you can:
+With the gcloud MCP server you can:

 - **Interact with Google Cloud using natural language.** Describe the outcome you want instead of memorizing complex command syntax, flags, and arguments.